gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 Look up the thread/register layout for MMA multiplicand A and output C/D again in PTX docs.
 Luckily, the layouts are exactly the same - within an 8x8 tile, the arrangement of elements is identical.

-TODO: diagram that maps C/D layout to A layout.
+{{< figure src="m16n8_to_m16k16.svg" alt="Register layout of MMA m16n8k16" caption="The left half of multiplicand A has the same layout as accumulator.
+Source: [NVIDIA PTX doc](https://docs.nvidia.com/cuda/parallel-thread-execution/#warp-level-matrix-fragment-mma-16816-float)." >}}

 It means that for all threads, every 2 floats in `S_rmem` can be packed as BF16x2 in a single 32-bit register of `P_rmem`, exactly how `mma.m16n8k16` expects for the 2nd MMA.
-There are no data movements across threads in this case.
+There are no data movements across threads.
 Note that this is not always true: if we use INT8 or FP8 MMA for the 1st and/or 2nd MMA, we would need to permute data across threads to pack `tile_S` to `tile_P`.

 Our code for the last part of online softmax is below.